Affiliate links in this post will be clearly marked with a *. Clicking one of these links means I earn a discount or receive payment.

 Pour in your stock.
 If you’re using a stock cube then just crumble this over the onions and then add your water.
 If you want to make this a rich onion gravy you can add a little red wine!

 Bring the gravy to the boil.
 Reduce the heat to a simmer and cook for a couple of minutes until the gravy thickens up.
-Add the Worcestershire sauce if using.
-Season with salt and pepper.
+Add the Worcestershire sauce if using, or Marmite.
+Season with salt and pepper to taste.

 How to make onion gravy – my onion gravy recipe:

 ultimate onion gravy

 A delicious, rich, onion gravy that goes perfect with a roast dinner

 - 1 tsp sugar